-Some local unions have additional committees outside of the ten mandated by our Constitution.
-Some of these committees exist as subcommittees to the mandated ten.
+Some local unions have additional committees outside of the eleven mandated by our Constitution.
+Some of these committees exist as subcommittees to the mandated eleven.
 Local unions can establish other committees to meet the local's needs.
-Such committees are necessary when a situation arises that does not fall within the scope of one of the above committees or is of such magnitude that the local union believes a particular emphasis should be given to that project.
+Such committees are necessary when a situation falls outside the scope of one of the above committees or is of such magnitude that the local union believes a particular emphasis should be given to that project.